anja0440/Beer-Recommender-System/README.md

 # Project Description

-According to latest surveys, the number of breweries worldwide is about 20.000.
+According to latest surveys, the number of breweries worldwide is about 19.000 brewing hundreds of thousands individual beers, of more than 100 different styles.

-Even locally, restaurants with specific regional cuisines offer a variety of different beers.
+And one does not have to travel far to try a new one, as restaurants with specific regional cuisines offer a variety of different beers.

-It is always interesting to try a new type of beer but there is such a wide range in taste, that you can easily select one which you do not like at all.
+It is always a good thing to try something new but with regards to beer, there is such a wide range in taste, that you can easily select one which you do not like at all.

 In case of wine, with some experience, one can judge the taste on origin or grape - but what about hops?